A Raptor Day; Cooper's Hawk & American Kestrels

 I am pretty sure it was a Peregrine Falcon, it and the crow were about the same size, it led its final approach to the crow with its wings bent forward, the head looked capped, the bib was white and the underparts were patterned dark brown and white.
 I will never know if it was a Peregrine Falcon or not.
 I just couldn't get a good look at it as fast as it was moving, and it was moving away from me.
 Still, it was thrilling to watch, I almost got my second kill of the day!

-ment of birding, could I ask for more?
+After this intense moment of birding, could I ask for more?

 I could.
 American Kestrels, up close, trying to make a catch, hovering in the air surveying the island, flying playfully with oneanother.
 I could have watched them all day.
 But I had to work, and I had to leave now.
 It was a raptor day, and I had two new birds: